ccswbs/UoGd7-Training/features/howto-page.md

  ![Keywords Section](../images/pageKeywordsEmpty.png)

-4. Enter the keywords for the page.
-Separate each word with a comma, but no space (eg: example,test,showcase).
+4. Enter a keyword for the page.
+If you want more than one keyword, click the `Add another item` button.

  ![Example Keywords Filled](../images/pageKeywordsFull.png)